Pay Your Mortgage Off Faster & Get The Mortgage Monkey Off Your Back

 If you can manage to start reducing your principal early on, you will notice a big difference down the line.
 A large sum of money early on could cut years off your loan!

-Although your first instalment might not be for a month after settlement, consider getting ahead of the game and paying your first instalment early.
+Although your first installment might not be for a month after settlement, consider getting ahead of the game and paying your first installment early.
 While this might not seem like it makes much of a difference, any extra money you can pay now will help down the line.

 Set a goal for a higher repayment rate